Vijaykv5/SnapGrid/README.md

 ![Image Searcher](https://i.ibb.co/gSSxMS4/Image-1-removebg-preview.png)

-**Image Searcher** is a web application built with React JS that allows users to search for images using the Unsplash API.
+**Image Searcher** is a web application built with Next.JS that allows users to search for images using the Unsplash API.
 It provides a user-friendly interface for searching and exploring a vast collection of high-quality images.

 - Search for images using keywords.
 - View image results with details such as author, description, and download link.